pactumjs/pactumjs.github.io/docs/api/requests/stores.md

 - `options.status?` - run the handler only on the given status. *Can be either 'PASSED' or 'FAILED'*
 - `options.append?` - appends the stored data in an array.
+- `options.merge?` - merges the stored data in a single object.

 ## Examples